Markets and Local Eateries

 Baklava: A Sweet Symphony

 Baklava, a sweet pastry made of layers of filo dough filled with chopped nuts and sweetened with syrup or honey, is one of Turkey’s most famous desserts.
-This rich and decadent treat is available in countless variations across the country.
-The best place to savor baklava is in specialized pastry shops, where it is often served with a cup of strong Turkish coffee.
+In addition, this rich and decadent treat is available in countless variations across the country.

 Künefe: A Cheese Lover’s Delight